Benefits & Leave 26 min

 34.0%

-Education and healthcare have the highest turnover in higher up roles, with healthcare having the highest turnover for director level jobs in both 2021 and 2022, vice president roles in 2022, and CEO roles in 2022.
+Department-wise, education and healthcare had the highest turnover in higher-up roles.
+Healthcare experienced the highest turnover for director-level jobs in both 2021 and 2022, vice president roles in 2022, and CEO roles in 2022.

 Education had the highest average turnover in vice president roles in 2021 and CEO roles in 2022.

-IT and telecoms departments have the highest turnover in lower level roles, with the highest turnover in entry-level positions in 2022, manager positions in 2021, and senior manager positions in 2021 and 2022.
+IT and telecoms departments had the highest turnover in lower-level roles, with the highest turnover in entry-level positions in 2022, manager positions in 2021, and senior manager positions in 2021 and 2022.

 What causes high employee turnover rates

-We asked employers what they believe causes high turnover rates amongst their staff.
+We asked employers what they believe causes high turnover rates.

-Over half (54%) agreed that a poor work-life balance can lead to high turnover, and a further 53% said that lack of work flexibility can contribute to employees' decision to leave.
+Over half (54%) agreed that a poor work-life balance can lead to high turnover.
+A further 53% said that lack of work flexibility can contribute to employees' decision to leave.

-Overwork of employees can also lead to a high turnover rate, with 52% of employers saying this is a contributing factor.
-The same amount of employers said that a lack of employee benefits can also lead to high turnover rates in companies.
+Fifty-two percent of employers shared that overwork can also be a contributing factor.
+The same amount also said that a lack of employee benefits can lead to high turnover rates in companies.

 The top 10 causes of high employee turnover